Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Sun Exposure Creates New Spots

 The soap fades existing spots.
 But sun creates new ones faster than the soap can work.
-Daily SPF is non-negotiable.
+Daily SPF is essential for keeping up with your progress.

 Humid Skin Feels Oily

-Humidity increases oil production.
-This is normal.
-Use gel products and blotting papers.
-Don't over-wash—twice daily is enough.
+Humidity increases oil production, but this is normal.
+Use gel products and blotting papers instead of over-washing.
+Twice daily cleansing is enough.

 Winter Routine: Moisture Protection Focus